What to Do In Traverse City…Without Kids

 If it’s sushi you’re after, then Red Ginger is a great choice.
 This upscale Asian-infused restaurant offers upscale dining with their spin on Asian favorites.
 Reservations recommended.

 If you don’t want to make reservations, are looking for a good lunch spot, or just want a fantastic slice of pie, then Grand Traverse Pie Company is your stop.
-The pie here is the only pie I will eat.
-No other pie measures up.
-Their salads, sandwiches and other offerings are great, too.
-But if you go, be sure to get the pie warmed up and a la mode.
-Yum!
+Be sure to save room for a slice of pie with ice cream!

 I like wine and my husband loves craft beer, so we mixed and matched tastings in this category.
 There are plenty of breweries and wineries to choose from in the Traverse City area.